ajimeneo/dataproc-bigdata/README.md

  ![Success](/images/00_connection_successful.png)

 - Launch a spark-shell and run a scala program that connects to kafka broker

+## Putting all agents working together

 | Podcast Episode: #050 Data Engineer, Scientist or Analyst - Which One Is For You?
 |-----------------------------------------------------------------------------------